Dadido3/D3HT/README.md

 But if you don't want to use strings as index but any other type PureBasic offers, then you would you need to convert these types into a string before you can use it as key.
 With D3HT you don't have that overhead

-D3HT with a base table size of 262144 elements
+D3HT with a base table size of 262144 elements:
 ```
 Created 1000000 elements.
 It took 0.167s
   List contains now 1000000 elements.
 Memory Usage: 13.632MB (13.685 MB)